Shriansh16/AI_Companion/README.md

 # AI Companion
 Deployed link: https://aicompanion16.streamlit.app/
 (Note: It will take some time for the first query.)
+An AI-powered companion designed to engage users in context-aware, personalized conversations, offering meaningful interactions and companionship.
+It adapts to user inputs for a more natural and engaging experience.

 ## Steps Followed